-Rapid: yes, no need to think about.
+Rapid: yes, no need to think about it.
 As in the military or some relief, global, UN driven organizations, it means now.

 Transitory: this is not embarking upon a new permanent structure, team or otherwise.

-Re-configuration: it is borrowing people from multiple places and not making fuss about the empty chairs created
+Re-configuration: it is borrowing people from multiple places and not making a fuss about the empty chairs created.

 Gain: it is about coming out the other end stronger and better equipped, not just illuminated, let alone simply ‘adapted’.